-- The political response to income inequality in the U.S. - Many politicians continue to push easy credit so Americans can buy a better standard of living.
-Instead, they should focus on educating those without college degrees, who suffer more from unemployment.
-These now include the structurally unemployed and older workers.
+1. The political response to income inequality in the United States - Many politicians continue to push easy credit so Americans can buy a better standard of living.
+Instead, they should focus on educating those without college degrees.
+These people suffer more from unemployment.
+They now include the structurally unemployed and older workers.

 Rajan Oversaw Important Changes to the IMF

-Rajan became the IMF Chief Economist at 40 (2003 - 2006).
+From 2003 to 2006, Rajan became the International Monetary Fund Chief Economist at the age of 40.
 At the time, it was seen as a big gamble for the IMF, since Rajan was a finance expert, not a classically trained economist.
-The Fund was criticized for its role in the 1997 Asian currency crisis, the Russian default which helped cause the LTCM hedge fund crisis, and the sovereign debt crises in Brazil and Argentina.
+The Fund was criticized for its role in the 1997 Asian currency crisis, the Russian default which helped cause the LTCM hedge fund crisis and the sovereign debt crises in Brazil and Argentina.

 Economist Joseph Stiglitz, then chief economist of the World Bank, said the IMF stifled the economic growth of the countries it was trying to help by enforcing strict measures designed to cut back their debt burden.
-Unfortunately, these measures -- raising interest rates, removing controls on capital and cutting deficits -- impeded the very growth needed to fund debt repayment.
+Unfortunately, these measures involving raising interest rates, removing controls on capital, and cutting deficits, impeded the very growth needed to fund debt repayment.

 Saving Capitalism from the Capitalists

 Rajan's earlier book, Saving Capitalism from the Capitalists analyzed how free-market capitalism is subverted by lobbyists.
 They influence the government to deregulate so they can take on excessive risk in the name of global competitiveness.
-Or, they go the other way, and establish laws to protect their industries.
-Two examples of the latter are U.S. tariffs on imported steel, and subsidies to U.S. agribusiness that blocked the Doha free trade agreement.
+They also go the other way and establish laws to protect their industries.
+Two examples of the latter are U.S. tariffs on imported steel and subsidies to U.S. agribusiness that blocked the Doha free trade agreement.

 Rajan's Early Career

 Dr. Rajan received an electrical engineering degree from the Indian Institute of Technology in Delhi.
-He received an M.B.A. from the Indian Institute of Management in 1987.
-He earned a Ph.D in management from the Sloan School at MIT.
-He taught at Chicago's Booth School prior to, and following, his work at the IMF.
+He received a master’s degree from the Indian Institute of Management in 1987.
+He earned a doctorate in management from the Sloan School at MIT.
+He taught at Chicago's Booth School prior to and following his work at the IMF.
 Rajan's students nicknamed him "Frontier Function."
 That is an economic term that means the cutting edge of maximum value.

-Rajan was a senior advisor to BDT Capital, Booz and Co, on the advisory board of Bank Itau-Unibanco's advisory board, and a director of the Chicago Council on Global Affairs.
-He was on the advisory councils for the Comptroller General of the United States and the FDIC.
+Rajan was a senior advisor to BDT Capital and Booz and Co, on the advisory board of Bank Itau-Unibanco, and a director of the Chicago Council on Global Affairs.
+He was on the advisory councils for the Comptroller General of the United States and the Federal Deposit Insurance Corporation.

 In 2003, Rajan received the American Finance Association's first Fischer Black Prize for contributions to finance by an economist under 40.
 He was President of the Finance Association, as well as a member of the American Academy of Arts and Sciences.
 Rajan has been on the editorial boards of the American Economic Review and the Journal of Finance.

-Rajan was the Chief Economic Adviser to India's Ministry of Finance in 2013, and an informal economic adviser to the Prime Minister from 2008-2012.
+Rajan was the Chief Economic Adviser to India's Ministry of Finance in 2013.
+He was also an informal economic adviser to the Prime Minister from 2008 to 2012.